 - Live with or have relatives and other people in their lives who abuse alcohol or drugs

 - Live in a culture where alcohol use is acceptable and common

 - Have a mental health problem such as anxiety, depression, or an eating disorder

 - Are an Alaskan or a Native American

 - Are a male who consumes more than 15 drinks every week

 - Are a female who consumes more than 12 drinks every week

 - Consume more than five drinks every day

 Today, it is widely accepted that alcohol or drug misuse are not the results of one lone factor.

 Some people claim that genetics plays a large role in the addiction of teenagers.
-This theory states that some people have certain genes that may predispose them to substance abuse.
-Teenagers born to families who have members struggling with substance abuse are more likely to become addicts themselves.
+This theory states that some people have certain genes that may predispose them to substance use disorder.
+Teenagers born to families who have members struggling with substance use disorder are more likely to become addicts themselves.

 This theory does not claim that people with such genes or backgrounds will automatically abuse substances, just that they have a higher likelihood to do so.
 Of course, there are also people who abuse substances even without a history of addiction in their families.

 External Pressure and Environment

 Teenagers under extreme stress and pressure may be more likely to use alcohol and drugs in order to cope.
 Home environment might also be a contributing factor.
 And as mentioned above, teenagers raised in families where alcoholism or addiction is present are more likely to abuse alcohol and drugs.

 Frequent and constant consumption of alcohol can drastically alter the function of the brain.
 Since teenagers’ brains are still in the process of developing, if they abuse alcohol and do not stop and/or receive proper treatment, the alcohol-related changes could trigger drug and alcohol addiction.